-- Carefully flip chicken over and reduce heat to 375/400 (medium heat).
-Move your chicken to indirect heat, if possible (it might be difficult give how wide the chicken is).
-Otherwise, simply turn the burner directly under the middle of the chicken either way down or turn it off if you are having issues with flare ups.
+- Carefully flip chicken over and reduce heat to 375/400 degrees F (medium heat).
+Move your chicken to indirect heat, if possible (it might be difficult given how wide the chicken is).
+Otherwise, simply turn the burner directly under the chicken down (or turn it off) if you are having issues with flare ups.
 Let the chicken cook for approximately 35-45 minutes or until the internal temperature reaches 165 at its thickest part.

 - Remove from grill and let rest 5-10 minutes before carving.